Arjun-Arora/Matroid_Asst/README.md

 # Citations

-Installed vggface model from [keras-vggface](https://github.com/rcmalli/keras-vggface) by Refik Can Malli
+Installed vggface model and weights from [keras-vggface](https://github.com/rcmalli/keras-vggface) by Refik Can Malli

 # Discussion